Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Experimental Results

 \subsubsection{Scenario Results}

 The highway scenario was chosen to closely resemble the roadway driving scenario in \cite{zhang2018hybrid}.
-The results of this sceario can be found in Figure \ref{CompleteTraj}, while performance analysis is summarized in Table \ref{PathSave2}.
-The metrics used to measure performance are the arc-length of the proposed motion, the smoothness cost of the motion, the maximum curvature obtained over the motion, and a runtime speedup normalized to Hybrid A* (HA*).
-The final column of the Table indicates weather a velocity profile was included during the motion computation.
+Initial paths for our approach were computed using $\lambda =0.9$ and were smoothed via Algorithm \ref{ALGO2} with $n=0$ (though minimal smoothing was required).
+Results of this scenario are in Figure \ref{CompleteTraj} while performance analysis is summarized in Table \ref{PathSave2}.
+Performance is measured with three metrics: arc-length of the proposed motion, smoothness cost of the motion, maximum curvature obtained over the motion, the runtime speedup relative to HA*.
+The final column of the Table indicates whether a velocity profile was included during the motion computation.
 In Table \ref{PathSave2}, two values of smoothness cost are given in the form of a tuple $(\text{Smoothness}_1, \text{Smoothness}_2)$ where

-The first measure is used in \cite{dolgov2008practical}, where $N$ configurations are sampled along a motion, with $\textbf{x}_i$ denoting the vector of $x,y$-components of the $i^{th}$ configuration, and $\Delta\textbf{x}_i=\textbf{x}_i-\textbf{x}_{i-1}$.
+The first measure is used in \cite{dolgov2008practical}, where $N$ configurations are sampled along a motion, with $\textbf{x}_i$ the vector of $x,y$-components of the $i^{th}$ configuration, and $\Delta\textbf{x}_i=\textbf{x}_i-\textbf{x}_{i-1}$.
 The second measure is used in \cite{zhang2018hybrid}.
-The first two methods appearing in the Table \ref{PathSave2} are computed directly from the motions in Figure \ref{CompleteTraj}, while the second two come from \cite{zhang2018hybrid} for an identical experiment.
-Here, CG refers to the method proposed in \cite{zhang2018hybrid}, while HA2* refers to the implementation of Hybrid A* as it appears in \cite{zhang2018hybrid}.
+The first three methods appearing in the Table \ref{PathSave2} are computed directly from the motions in Figure \ref{CompleteTraj}, while the last comes from \cite{zhang2018hybrid} for an identical experiment.

-The authors of \cite{zhang2018hybrid} report an average runtime speedup of 4.5 times as compared to Hybrid A* for the path planning phase (without speed profile).
-On average, PrAC computed a full motion, including a speed profile 4.7 times faster than the time required for Hybrid A* to compute a path.
-Furthermore, the use of PrAC with $G3$ motion primitives significantly reduced the smoothness cost in both of its possible definitions.
+The authors of \cite{zhang2018hybrid} report an average runtime speedup of 4.5 times as compared to HA* for the path planning phase (without speed profile).
+On average, the proposed computed a full motion, including a speed profile 4.7 times faster than the time required for HA* to compute a path.
+Further, the proposed approach features significantly reduced the smoothness costs.